tomwanzek/d3-ng2-service/README.md

 _d3-request_ has been omitted as a design choice given the feature set of **Angular 2**.

-_d3-dsv_ is _currently_ not included due to an external dependency on the in progress migration of new TypeScript definitions for _d3-dsv_ into **DefinitelyTyped** and by implication the **npm @types** organization.
+_d3-dsv_ is _currently_ not included due to an external dependency on the _in-progress_ migration of new TypeScript definitions for _d3-dsv_ into **DefinitelyTyped** and by implication the **npm @types** organization.

-## Inteded Use
+## Intended Use

 This package was designed to quickly add **D3 version 4** support to an **Angular 2** application, such as those created with **angular-cli**.

 As is clear from the D3 scope described above, there may be circumstances, where a smaller or larger D3 feature set may be better suited.
-In such cases reviewing the TypeScript source code in the package's Github repo may serve as a starting point for a more tailored solution.
+In such cases reviewing the TypeScript source code in the [package's Github repo](https://github.com/tomwanzek/d3-ng2-service) may serve as a starting point for a more tailored solution.

 ## Installation